ishfulthinking/fitbit-maritime/README.md

 Maritime is a clock face for the Fitbit Ionic.
 I created it because I wanted a watch face that displayed all the information I might need at a glance, and I wanted it to be visually appealing too.

 ## Features
-• Time display is configurable (12 hour or 24 hour)
+• Time display is configurable (12 hour or 24 hour)\n
-• Shows current day of the week and date
+• Shows current day of the week and date\n
 • Displays current heart rate (if available) as both number and icon → Heart rate icon changes depending on heart rate "zone" (resting, fat burn, cardio/peak) → Heart icon "beats" with current user heart rate